Skip to Content

 Salt Injected Turkey

-*The salt amount listed in this recipe is for a fresh, non-salt injected turkey and explained in the post.
-If you plan to use a salt injected turkey, then use 1 1/2-2 cups of Morton Kosher Salt.
+*If you plan to use a salt injected turkey, then you may want to decrease the salt to 1 1/2 - 1 3/4 cup of Morton Kosher Salt if you are concerned with it being overly salty.
 Rinse the bird inside and out before and after brining.
 Do not add any extra salt to season the bird and use unsalted butter if you plan to butter it.

 Kosher Salt